 * and possibly German (however, as so many startups in Germany operate in English this would need further market-need/demand testing before proceeding with a German translation).

 One of the many great things about marketing tools is that they produce useful customer data.
 Your website is officially a ‘Promotional’ element that falls into the 4th P of Marketing, but in addition to attracting and selling to customers, the data it generates will also help you understand them.
 To discover some of our own insights we’ve put two months of website hits from ShowMeMyCustomers.com into Google Analytics and here’s what we’ve found: we are in fact global.
 ShowMyMyCustomers.com is attracting readers from around the world.

 In fact, the two countries producing the most visitors are the UK and United States.
 Hits from Germany have also been very strong but the stats show China is actually currently in third place.

 As far as languages of the user who visited Show Me My Customers, English is by far the dominate language but also consistent (so far) with our early market research, the statistics from Google Analytics show that Spanish and German are also strong.
 In fact our visitors from Switzerland registered as German speakers along with our visitors from Germany.

-Additionally, since our five month mark update four weeks ago, we’ve had Mass Challenge, the world’s largest – equity free- startup accelerator join the iOpener Institute for People and Performance as a Supporter of Show me my Customers.
+Additionally, since our initial monthly mark update four weeks ago, we’ve had Mass Challenge, the world’s largest – equity free- startup accelerator join the iOpener Institute for People and Performance as a Participant of Show me my Customers.
 We are very excited about this.

-We’ve got a jam packed four months in front of us.
+We’ve got a jam packed few months in front of us.
 As development of Show me my Customers continues, we’ll of course keep checking the data coming in to make sure we understand our customers.
-And finally, we’re also close to posting a few more awesome Supporters and we’ll be able to share that news with you soon.
+And finally, we’re also close to posting a few more awesome Participants and we’ll be able to share that news with you soon.